Gathering background information on your topic can help you find better scholarly articles.

 Sure - you could write a paper just using background information while not really saying anything new.
 It would, in essence, be a book report that reiterates what is already known about a subject.
 Those kinds of papers are boring - they are boring to write, and they are boring to read.

-Scholarly Psychology Journals usually have two types of articles:
+Scholarly psychology journals usually feature two types of articles:

 Quick Indicators of Original Research Studies